billbuchanan/appliedcrypto/unit08_blockchain/README.md

 </pre>
 ## Hands-on demos

 In the test, there is no need for any practical skills in setting up a Blockchain.
-If you are interested, though, the following provide some practical demos of using the Ethereum blockchain:
+If you are interested, though, the following provides some practical demos of using the Ethereum blockchain:

 * Introduction to Blockchain (Intro): [here](https://www.youtube.com/watch?v=Gl3Suylr-7E).
 * A "Hello World" application: [here](https://www.youtube.com/watch?v=6-RYefqkhjg).